Showing Up (in Sweatpants)

 "I've tried support groups before and they just become negative."

-We stay grounded in curiosity and values-driven sharing.
-You can acknowledge things are hard AND explore what's possible.
+We hope to cultivate an authentic community of individuals who are supporting each other though difficulties and successes.
+We stay grounded in curiosity and values-driven sharing- acknowledging things are hard AND exploring what's possible.

 "What if I'm in crisis?"